+STATUTE: West Virginia Code §11-12-2(b)(2)(I)

-- STATUTE:West Virginia Code §11-12-2(b)(2)(I)EXCLUSION:"Business Activity" shall not include: Occasional or casual sales of property or services - VALUE: \$2.9 million per year
+Occasional or casual sales of property or services

 Regulations specify occasional or casual sales as those occurring not more than four times a year.
 The sale of outgrown or unneeded items by individuals through yard sales, bulletin boards or classified advertisements is often undertaken less than five times in a year.
 This expenditure exists because of the administrative difficulties of registering every individual conducting occasional or casual sales.